A Set of Design Products for Protest

 Case Study 3: Mobile Customization Station

-For the full expression of the service, MOVE’s mobile customization station, allows protesters to fully express themselves effectively by giving them a black foldable swag.
+For the full expression of the service, MOVE’s mobile customization station, allows protesters to fully express themselves by giving them blank foldable swag to write, stamp and collage their messages.

-Developed by Alexia with her amazing teammates Will Crum and Lassor Feasley, MOVE grew out of a mutual desire to design for protesters.
-We were inspired by the contemporary frenzy of political expression that erupted since Trump's election in 2016, and we suspected that there might be a host of unmet design opportunities if we just peeked beneath the surface.
+MOVE was a collaborative effort between Will Crum, Lassor Feasley and Alexia Cohen.
+It grew out of a mutual desire to design for protesters.
+The team was inspired by the contemporary frenzy of political expression that erupted since Trump's election in 2016, and they suspected that there might be a host of unmet design opportunities to respond to.

-To verify our suspicion, we interviewed politically active individuals who were frequent protesters, organizers, or both.
+To verify their suspicion, the team interviewed politically active individuals who were frequent protesters, organizers, or both.
 These conversations uncovered a host of insights into the needs of the community, which ranged from day-of-protest issues to pre- and post-event logistical headaches for organizers.
-But we ultimately latched onto an issue that stemmed directly from the influx of new protesters: When critical mass grows so quickly, a movement’s message may easily become diluted, distorted or confused.
+But they ultimately latched onto an issue that stemmed directly from the influx of new protesters: When critical mass grows so quickly, a movement’s message may easily become diluted, distorted or confused.

-By taking this problem as a guiding light, we focused our ideation around vehicles of at-event expression.
+By taking this problem as a guiding light, the team focused their ideation around vehicles of at-event expression.
 And by adding in the more constant constraints of event organizers—budgets are small, what you bring is what you can carry—the concept of the flat-pack megaphone was born.
 The rest of the product line, and the MOVE brand itself, grew out from this initial seed.